At the Symposium

 AMBASSADORS SINCE 2015

-"Gift of Life focuses its recruitment efforts on college campuses and has more than 100 campus ambassadors scattered in every state."
+"Gift of Life focuses its recruitment efforts on college campuses and has Campus Ambassadors across the United States."

 "More than 100 campuses across the country, including Syracuse University, participated in the first ever World Marrow Donor Day on Saturday...part of a program called the Gift of Life Campus Ambassadors."

-"As a result of swabbing students last semester, a match was found for a six year old boy with leukemia."
+"As a result of swabbing students at Colby, a match was found for a six year old boy with leukemia."

 "I loved the idea of having a rewarding internship where I'm actually helping others and potentially saving lives.
-That's what keeps me motivated, the fact that the work I'm putting into this isn't going to waste at all."
+That's what keeps me motivated, the fact that the work I'm putting into this isn't going to waste."

 "I decided to apply because I believe that when our lives are involved in changing the lives of others, our own lives will be changed for the better."

-"Gift of Life’s Campus Ambassador Program (CAP), which includes 105 college students, from Harvard to the University of Hawaii, aims to register thousands of students via a simple cheek swab."
+"Gift of Life’s Campus Ambassador Program (CAP), which includes college students from Harvard to the University of Hawaii, registers thousands of students via a simple cheek swab."

 "It just means a lot to me to give back to people that have suffered this, who have been on the receiving end of a donation and on the giving end."